napoly/btcpayserver-monero-plugin/README.md

 We recommend using [Rider](https://www.jetbrains.com/rider/) for plugin development, as it supports hot reload with plugins.
 You can edit `.cshtml` files, save, and refresh the page to see the changes.

 Visual Studio does not support this feature.

-When debugging in regtest, BTCPay Server will automatically create an configure two wallets. (cashcow and merchant) You can trigger payments or mine blocks on the invoice's checkout page.

 ## About docker-compose deployment